INCF/BEP001/bep001-naming-conventions.md

 | PDmap     | Proton density map                           | N/A   |
 | T1Rmap    | T1-rho (T1 relaxation in rotating frame) map | ms    |
 | UNIT1     | Homogeneous (flat) T1w image                 | N/A   |

+Quantitative images/maps should be stored in the derivatives-folder, but can be symlinked to the corresponding sourcedata-directory, to facilitate the easy use of these images as input to processing workflows implemented as BIDS-apps.